 - Quotes the history of every monument in Rome

 A few chapters of this saintly fellow is enough to send readers running back to Napoleon’s tyranny.

-Larger-than-life characters are the stuff of fiction—but just remember that their larger-than-life virtues and skills need to be balanced with a healthy dose of larger-than-life faults and struggles if we hope to keep readers interested.
+Larger-than-life characters are the stuff of fiction—but remember their larger-than-life virtues and skills need to be balanced with a healthy dose of larger-than-life faults and struggles if you hope to keep readers interested.

 Perfection simply isn’t interesting.
 The possibility of change and growth is what keeps readers reading.